 Across from Lincoln Center.
 Touristy crowded vibe.
 Pre-theater prix fixe on a Saturday Night.
 So.
 That’s the context.
 Octopus app chewy and uninspired.
-Sea Bass en papillote fine but nothing special.
+Sea Bass en papillote watery, bland and obviously in the warmer.
 Wines by the glass mediocre.
 Have been to Bar Boulud next door which is at least good at what it serves.
 Go there before a Lincoln Center performance.
 Neither worth a visit other than that.

 Popped into my head today.
 Don’t know why.
 My Dad and his cousin Joey DiVito used to take me there.
 A steakhouse on 45th near Third Avenue.
 Ashtrays with logos.… Read more Danny’s Hideaway →